diku-dk/futhark-website/blog/2026-03-24-scan-scatter-fusion.md

 ```

 The trick is that we write to index `-1` for all elements except the one that
 corresponds to `last offsets1`, which is written to index 0.
-This `scatter`
+We then retrieve
-fuses horizontally and vertically with the others that share the same input
+this element by indexing.
+The `scatter` fuses horizontally and vertically with
+the others that share the same input array (`offsets1`), ultimately producing
-array (`offsets1`).
+two arrays: the size-`n` `res` array, and the size-1 array containing
+`filter_size`.

-I was a bit unsure at first of whether this was merely a hack that exploited
+I was a bit unsure at first of whether this approach was merely a hack that
-internal compiler details.
-Most people I showed it to initially thought it was
+exploited internal compiler details.
+Most people I showed it to initially
-ugly.
+thought it was ugly.
 But I eventually convinced myself that they are all wrong.
-While this *is*
-indisputably very subtle and tricky code, it does not rely on arbitrary
+While this *is* indisputably very subtle and tricky code, it does not rely on
-implementation choices, but falls out quite naturally from the fusion algebra.
+arbitrary implementation choices, but falls out quite naturally from the fusion
-The main thing to keep in mind when writing fusible code is to avoid using
+algebra.
+The main thing to keep in mind when writing fusible code is to avoid
-intermediate results in a scalar way (such as by indexing), and to ensure that
+using intermediate results in a scalar way (such as by indexing), and to ensure
-all input arrays have the same size.
+that all input arrays have the same size.
 This code merely follows these rules.
-The
-downside of working with an obscure programming paradigm ([higher order data
+The downside of working with an obscure programming paradigm ([higher order data
 parallel programming](2020-05-03-higher-order-parallel-programming.html)) is
 that there are not many yardsticks for what good code looks like.
 The upside is
 that any programmer in the community constitutes a significant fraction of the